amadeus4dev/developer-guides/docs/resources/flights.md

           ]
 ```

-Flight Offers Price then returns the flightOffer object with the price of the chosen seat included within additionalServices:
+Flight Offers Price then returns the `flightOffer` object with the price of the chosen seat included within `additionalServices`:

 ```json
 "additionalServices":